ekristen/dockit/README.md

 Dead simple, yet powerful, authentication for any OCI registry.

+## Overview

+Dockit is a robust authentication system for an OCI compatible registry.

+## Admin API

+Dockit has an Admin API that is used to manage the permissions.
+Dockit supports users and groups and both can have permissions assigned to them.

+### Authentication

+Authentication to the Admin API is done via basic authentication using usernam/password.
+By default it will attempt to use docker credentials stored against the registry on your system, but the user has to have the admin flag set to true.
+If for some reason credentials cannot be obtained from the docker configuration, you can specify them on the command line.

 ## Registries

 ### Docker Distribution

 Authentication with distribution is based on tokens and PKI, the x509 version of the public key has to be made available to the distribution instance upon start.
-Dockit comes with an init-container capability that will fetch all know keys and return them.
+Dockit comes with an init-container capability that will fetch all known keys and return them so they can be written to disk for the registry to use.

+**Note:** unfortunately the distribution registry only reads the cert bundle on start and requires a restart to include any new ones.

 #### Configuration